-UX Design is a career for you if you have relevant education, you are interested in design thinking, you want to study human’s behaviors, or you love innovation and creativity.
+UX Design is a career for you if you have relevant education, you are interested in design thinking, you want to study human behaviors, or you love innovation and creativity.

-Below are few key points that will help you to earn recognition of your design work at very start of your job.
+Below are a few key points that will help you to become a good UX designer and earn recognition for your design work at the very start of your job.

 1. Proper Planning

 If you want to become a good UX designer, plan every task when it is assigned to you.